Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-A Century Frozen.
+A Century Frozen

 138 years later, anthropologist Owen Beattie led an expedition to exhume these bodies to ascertain the true cause of the expedition's failure.
-Upon opening the graves, the scientists were simply baffled by what they found: three perfectly preserved bodies who stared back at time, literally.
+Upon opening the graves, the scientists were simply baffled by what they found: three perfectly preserved bodies who stared back at them, literally.

-If it weren't for the fact that his body was preserved by freezing temperatures, John Torrington would have simply disappeared to history.
+If it weren't for the fact that his body was preserved by freezing temperatures, John Torrington would have simply disappeared into history.
 He was merely a stoker aboard the HMS Terror, one of Sir John Franklin's two ill-fated ships.

 Like Rosalita Lombardo, John Torrington became famous in death rather than in life.
 In fact, virtually nothing is known about John as a man: Who he was, where he lived, or how he ended up on the Franklin Expedition.
 Any records of him disappeared in the Canadian Arctic when the voyage failed.